The Holy Spirit or my conscience?

 In Acts 10:38, Peter recounts “ how God anointed Jesus of Nazareth with the Holy Spirit and power….”

-And in Acts 8:18, a sorcerer named Simon, attracted by the workings of the Holy Spirit, offered money to the disciples saying “Give me this power also,….”
+In Acts 8:18, a sorcerer named Simon, attracted by the workings of the Holy Spirit, offered money to the disciples, saying, “Give me this power also….”

 The disciples of Jesus Christ were indeed powerful because they had the Holy Spirit living in and abiding with them-Acts 2:4.
 Peter, Paul, and others were bold in preaching, healing, and raising the dead-Acts 2:43 and 1 Thessalonians 2:2.
 They faced persecution, accusations, and even death fearlessly.
-In fact, the disciples were unstoppable as they turned the world upside down -Acts 17:6-7.
+The disciples were unstoppable as they turned the world upside down -Acts 17:6-7.

 The power that raised Jesus Christ from the dead

-The power to do, demonstrated in the early disciples, is the same power that raised Christ from the dead -Romans 8:11.
-That power is available to all believers of today and it is what enables me to write these articles effortlessly and with so much joy.
+The power to do, demonstrated in the early disciples, is the same power that raised Christ from the dead (Romans 8:11).
+That power is available to all believers today, and it enables me to write these articles effortlessly, with so much joy.

 It is the extraordinary power that comes from God.
-Ephesians 3:20 is a confirmation that the divine power of God is at work in every believer.
+Ephesians 3:20 confirms that God’s divine power is at work in every believer.
 He will make you accomplish great things.
 You will become more than you have ever dreamt or imagined -Ephesians 3:16-20.

 David & Others

-The power of the Holy Spirit has been around since creation.
-It was evident in the lives of some individuals in the Old Testament.
-They included Moses, Samson, Daniel, Joseph, Micah, and David.
+The power of the Holy Spirit has existed since creation.
+It was evident in the lives of some individuals in the Old Testament, including Moses, Samson, Daniel, Joseph, Micah, and David.

-The boy David, was able to do what the whole army of Israel led by their Chief Commander Saul, was afraid to do.
-The Holy Spirit transformed David from a shepherd boy into a warrior, who killed Goliath.
-This was after the Philistine had tormented the Israel army for more than forty days-1 Samuel chapter 17.
+The boy, David, could do what the whole army of Israel, led by their Chief Commander Saul, was afraid to do.
+The Holy Spirit transformed David from a shepherd boy into a warrior who killed Goliath.
+This was after Goliath had tormented the Israel army for more than forty days -1 Samuel chapter 17.

 Earlier in chapter 16, David had been anointed as King of Israel, and verse 13 states, and the Spirit of the Lord came mightily upon David from that day forward.”